microsoft/azure-health-data-services-workshop/resources/docs/FHIR-Starter_ARM_template_README.md

 4. Select **Microsoft**.
 <img src="./images/FHIR-PROXY-AUTH4.png" height="410">

 5. Configure basic settings as follows.
 The **Allow unauthenticated access** button should remain checked as this will make the FHIR service [Capability Statement](https://www.hl7.org/fhir/capabilitystatement.html) generally available.
-Click **Next Permissions**.
+Click **Next Permissions** at the bottom.
 <img src="./images/FHIR-PROXY-AUTH5a.png" height="410">

 6. Once in the **Permissions** tab, click **Add**.